Whole Again:

 Your consistent participation supports both your own healing and the collective experience of the group.
 We encourage you to plan ahead so you can be present for every session, on time and for the full duration.

-Is this intensive right for me?
+Is the intensive right for me?

 Phase 1 helps you build the foundational skills and self-awareness to know whether the Intensive is the right step for you.
 We also take care to screen for fit during your free consult call, ensuring that the program supports your growth and that you’ll feel resourced and ready for the depth of the work.
 Our goal is to ensure that everyone who joins the Intensive feels well-prepared, supported, and able to engage in the process safely.